norival/theiaR/README.md

 If it does not exist yet, you will be securely prompted for your login and password, and the file will be created.

-The `download()` memthod will check if files are present, check their hashes, and download them if needed (if files do not exist or checksums are wrong).
+The `download()` method will check if files are present, check their hashes, and download them if needed (if files do not exist or checksums are wrong).
 To overwrite existing files, run: